7span/vue-list/apps/docs/src/introduction/getting-started.md

 ## Using in Components

 Once the plugin is configured, you can use the `<VueList>` component anywhere in your app to power listing views.
-VueList handles the reactive state (pagination, filters, loading, etc.) - you handle the markup.
+VueList handles the reactive state (pagination, filters, isLoading, etc.) - you handle the markup.

 ::: code-group